A third of Brits are confused by financial terms. Are you one of them?

 Funder

-A funder is the funding body that owns and provides the rates for the lease vehicles we are advertising.
-We make our money by introducing customers to a particular funder.
-Some of the funders we partner with (but are not limited to) are:
+A funder is the organisation that owns and provides the rates for the lease vehicles we advertise.
+We make our money by introducing customers to a specific funder.

 • Lex Autolease